A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: The Algorithm

-Let us now define a Lyapunov type function $ \Phi $ similar to the one defined for STORM in \cite{ChenMeniSche18}.
+Let us now define a Lyapunov type function $ \Phi $ inspired by the paper \cite{ChenMeniSche18}.
 Assumption \ref{assh} implies that $ h(N_k) $ is bounded from above while Assumption \ref{assxk} implies that $ f_{N_k}(x) $ is bounded from below if $x\in \Omega$.
 Thus, there exists a constant $ \Sigma$ such that